Asia Travel Guide – Getting Around

 I believe buses are the number one way of traveling in Asia.
 While you can find cheap local buses to travel slowly within a city, most backpackers prefer more expensive and comfortable long-distance coaches when it comes to overnight travel.
 You can kill two birds with one stone by choosing it and save on accommodation.
 You can expect to pay around 11-16 USD per ride with an overnight bus.
 Just remember, the cheapest option isn’t always the safest option.

 While in Southeast Asia you won’t miss small tuk-tuks that scurry around and ready to get you virtually everywhere.
 Tuk-tuks are a bit more of a gamble.
 Many drivers don’t speak much English, so sometimes you have to stick to sign language.
-They often don’t use a meter and start with a really high price that you have to negotiate afterwards.
+They often don’t use a meter and start with a really high price that you have to negotiate afterward.
 The price is normally double to triple what the local transportation is.
 Always negotiate the price before you get into the taxi or tuk-tuk in Asia!

 As many other things, accommodation in Asia is plentiful and prices heavily depend on the region you visit.
 You may be surprised at how standards differ from the Western standards.
 While generally cheap, prices vary from country to country.
 You can find the cheapest options in Cambodia and Laos for around 5-7 USD per night in a hostel and pay a lot more for a night in South Korea or Japan.
 Typically, prices are lower outside of major cities and higher in touristy spots.

 If you travel across Southeast Asia, you may consider pre-booking accommodation for one night to find better rates (and options) later.
 Hostels in China can not only be cheap (around 15-25 USD per night) but also offer great help with getting around.
 Just ask the staff to write down Chinese directions you need to show taxi or bus drivers to make your trip easier.
 They are usually very helpful.
 On the other hand, hostels in Southeast Asia aren’t always the best deal.
-For example, family run guesthouses often provide greater opportunities for saving money on accommodation.
+For example, family-run guesthouses often provide greater opportunities for saving money on accommodation.

 If you’re planning to stay at the hotel do some research in advance to find options that fit your budget.
 While most of us often expect a certain level of service, in Southeast Asia, it is wise to keep an open mind.
 Be ready to try some new options as sometimes the only available accommodations (especially on islands) is private hut or guesthouse with shared amenities.
 Western hotel chains tend to offer higher prices, so avoid them to save money.

-After spending several months wandering across Asia, I have noticed food there has so many influences and flavors that one life is not enough to explore them all.
+After spending several months wandering across Asia, I have discovered food in Asia has so many influences and flavors that one life is not enough to explore them all.
 Since Asia is actually a vast area, food (like almost everything else) is heavily dependent on the country and climate.
 Some dishes (like in Mongolia) typically contain a lot of extra calories due to cold continental weather.
 Thus, they eat meat in winter and pretty much dairy products (kumis, for example) in summer.
 On the other hand, humid climate in Thailand promotes using more fruits, seafood, herbs, and vegetables.

 In countries like China, Thailand and Singapore street food is incredibly cheap.
 Noodles, dumplings, steamed buns and variety of soups can be enjoyed for pennies from the stalls lining major streets.
 If you travel with a group, you can not only save money on food but immerse yourself deeper into food culture as you share meals around the table (like Chinese people do).
 However, most locals eat pre-packaged food from shops like Lawson and 7-Eleven, you can get decent traditional meals for less than 3 USD from street stalls.